DataDog/hiring-engineers/answers.md

 * **Note**: Using both ddtrace-run and manually inserting the Middleware has been known to cause issues.
 Please only use one or the other.

+*Solution:* <br>
+I had trouble running the python app via `ddtrace-run` command because it looks for a folder with a space in its name, so I added the middleware in the application instead.
+The source code is added in the pull request **ADD my_app.py** <br>

+After running the flask app, the button 'traces' became available in the APM tab of the Datadog UI.
+Click on it, we can now see the traces of our application.

 * **Bonus Question**: What is the difference between a Service and a Resource?

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.